Demelain/hugo-profile/README.md

 ## Direct deployment using netlify

 - Fork this repo or create new repo using `use this template` button and connect repo to netlify.
-- whenever you customize the files exampleSite folder, netlify will automatically deploy your changes.
+- whenever you customize the files defibyalex folder, netlify will automatically deploy your changes.

 For more details: [host on netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/), [content management](https://www.mikedane.com/static-site-generators/hugo/content-organization/)